Solar power in India

+History

-The Indian Government had an initial target of 20 GW capacity for 2022, which was achieved four years ahead of schedule.
+The Government of India had an initial target of 20 GW capacity for 2022, which was achieved four years ahead of schedule.
 In 2015 the target was raised to 100 GW of solar capacity (including 40 GW from rooftop solar) by 2022, targeting an investment of US$100 billion.
-India has established nearly 42 solar parks to make land available to the promoters of solar plants.
+The target was widely missed by 40,000 MW shortfall due to poor performance in the rooftop sector.